Elected Police Commissioners

 In any case, I urge you to vote this week, even if you disagree with the principle of these elections.
 And if you are in Sussex, and you don’t know who to vite for, I urge you to vote for independent candidate Ian Chisnall.

-One response to “Elected Police Commissioners”
+One thought on “Elected Police Commissioners

-Katy Bourne, Sussex PCC candidate, promises to refund PCSO’s Council Tax……
+1. Katy Bourne, Sussex PCC candidate, promises to refund PCSO’s Council Tax……

 I don’t know what powers she thinks she’ll get to do so and what about refunding police officers council tax?
 Aren’t they just as worthy?
 What about nurses, teachers, bin men?